lynxthecat/adblock-lean/README.md

 The resulting blocklist generated in whitelist mode will be typically much smaller than otherwise, so you may need to reduce the value of the `min_good_line_count` option in order for the list to be accepted by adblock-lean.

-## User-configurable calls on success or failure
+## User-configurable calls on success or failure and on version updates

-adblock-lean supports specifying a custom script which defines the functions `report_success`, `report_failure` and `report_update` to be called on success or failure, or when adblock-lean update is available (can be used to eg send an email/SMS/msg)
+adblock-lean supports specifying a custom script which defines any or all of the functions `report_success`, `report_failure` and `report_update` to be called on success or failure, or when adblock-lean update is available (can be used to eg send an email/SMS/msg)

 **Example below for free Brevo (formerly sendinblue) email service, but use your favourite smtp/email/SMS etc method.**